CodeCRTBL/CBC-and-CSBC-Data-/README.md

 Figures Folder
 * Contains the supporting figures generated from the study which are also important but not included in the paper.

+HCT_116 Folder
+* Contains the source code use in the study, and the csv files used as dataset for the development of CBC and CSBC-ML.